To view this full portfolio page, please visit the website on your desktop/laptop.

 My Role in the Team

-During the summer of 2018, I interned at the Disney/ABC.
-I was placed in the Digital Media design team working alongside UX designers, visual designers, and motion designers.
-The team worked to revamp the DisneyNOW streaming service across the several platforms and breakpoints.
+My team worked on revamping the DisneyNOW streaming service across the several platforms and breakpoints.
 I worked on several projects and gained experience mocking up wireframes for new features- flows for: Web, Mobile, TV and Tablet.
 Once approved, the wireframes I created were used as the primary source of information to support visual design and later translated into the live prototype by software engineers on the Front- End Development team.
 I participated in full user research design process by writing requirements, conducting usability tests, testing newly incorporated features for success, and incorporating feedback into the next design iteration.

 User Studies to test DisneyNOW features with kids aged 5-12